How To Get Rid Of Piercing Keloids

 Scarring is a common concern for people who are thinking of getting a body piercing.
-But not every type of scarring is the same.
+Though, not every type of scarring is the same.

 One type of scarring you might not know much about is known as keloid scarring.
-Keloids are unusually prominent and visible scars that can form when healing from a piercing or some other kind of wound.
+Keloids are unusually prominent and visible scars that can form when your skin is healing from a piercing or other types of wounds.

 What Are Keloids?

-A keloid is a raised scar, but what makes it different than other kinds of raised scars is that it doesn’t just cover a wound.
+A keloid is a raised scar, but what makes it different from other forms of scar tissue is that it doesn’t just cover a wound.
 Instead, it spreads beyond it, usually growing much larger than the injury itself.

 In some rare cases, keloids will appear spontaneously, unrelated to any damage to the skin.